USS Koelsch: 1980s

 Koelsch began a two-month IMAV on 2 November 1987, interrupted by a visit to Charleston on 10 December to offload ammunition in preparation for a regular overhaul at Bath Iron Works), Portland, Maine.
 Completing the IMAV on 31 December 1987, the frigate departed Mayport on 4 January 1988 and arrived at Portland three days later.
-Work on the ship proceeded at an irregular pace, however, due to uncertainty about the her final status.
+Work on the ship proceeded at an irregular pace, however, due to uncertainty about her final status.
 CinCLantFlt issued a stop work order to Bath Iron Works on 28 January 1988 to limit the cost of the overhaul after announcing the proposed decommissioning of all Garcia-class frigates.
 Work resumed on 25 February, but the uncertainty regarding the ship's future dampened the spirits of both shipyard workers and crew.
 Lack of funding forced cancellation of some overhaul work including major repairs to the sonar dome, replacement of the forward 5-inch gun mount, and a full overhaul of the Naval Tactical Data System (NTDS) equipment.

 On 21 March 1988, the United States Department of Defense announced that Garcia- and Brooke-class frigates would be mothballed or made available for foreign military sales.
 On 16 April, the Chief of Naval Operations ordered that the ship be in a "fully functional condition" at the end of the overhaul, but continued ambiguity resulted in Bath Iron Works' falling further and further behind schedule.
 ComNavSurfLant recommended Koelsch for foreign military sale on 30 April, and on 20 May defined the term "fully functional" to provide guidance for the work.
 Nevertheless, a management change and low manning at BIW put work on the ship six weeks behind the revised schedule by the end of July.
 Negotiations led to a revised contract with a completion date of 3 February 1989.

 On 18 August 1988, it was announced that Koelsch was a primary candidate for lease by Pakistan.
 Although the date would be revised, on 22 September ComNavSurfLant directed that the frigate be decommissioned at Charleston on 27 March 1989 with a "hot ship" turnover to the Pakistani Navy.
 Bath Iron Works increased worker manning level to 140% of that planned on 9 October, but delays in the U.S. President's signature on the foreign military sales case delayed the decommissioning date to 31 May.